Updated: a day ago

 6,5x55 6,5x51 6,5x49

-On the left is the 126 year old 6x5x55, still used every day all over the world - and together with the 128 year old 6,5x57 Mauser (not shown here) these two 6.5mm cartridges more than a century ago created the hunting standards to be bettered in performance.
-They both stood the test of time and can only be equaled or "improved" on (faster bullets - if that is seen as improvement) by cartridges employing markedly higher pressure.
+On the left is the 126 year old 6x5x55, still used every day all over the world - and together with the 128 year old 6,5x57 Mauser (not shown here) these two 6.5mm cartridges more than a century ago created the hunting standards still to be bettered in performance.
+They both stood the test of time and can only be equaled or "improved" on (lighter, therefore faster bullets - if that is seen as improvement) by cartridges employing markedly higher pressure.

-Next to it is the American modern 6.5 mm based on the .308W case (51mm) and which should long ago have been the New World ballistic twin to the Europeans.
-Its slightly tapered case allows for its acceptable 60,000 psi MAP and will always ensure easy extraction.
+Next to it is the American modern 6.5 mm based on the .308W case (51mm) and which should long ago have been the New World ballistic twin to the European 6,5 mms.
+Its slightly tapered case allows for its acceptable 60,000 psi Maximum Average Pressure and will always ensure easy extraction.
 Why Remington called it the Two-Sixty and not the 6.5mm-08 is unknown.

 On the right is the 6.5 mm Creedmoor which, with its 62,000 psi is right on the heels of the old Europeans and the well thought out Remington regarding bullet velocity.
-In Africa where the application of these cartridges mainly is on plains game in the open, hot dry areas, the case with paralleled sides to achieve inside volume combined with magnum pressure may cause difficult extraction if loaded too hot.
+In Africa where the application of these cartridges mainly is on plains game in the open, hot dry areas, the case with paralleled sides needed in order to achieve sufficient inside volume, combined with magnum pressure may cause difficult extraction if loaded too hot.

 Question: Why is the Creedmoor's bullet seated out so far?
 To create a longer look for the short cartridge?